Constipation

 Overview

-Constipation, characterized by infrequent bowel movements or difficulty passing stools, is a common experience.
-While bowel habits vary from person to person, constipation generally involves having fewer than three bowel movements a week.
-The stools may be hard, dry, and difficult to pass, leading to discomfort and straining.
+Constipation refers to infrequent bowel movements or difficulty passing stools.
+It is a common condition that most people experience at some point in their lives.
+While the frequency of bowel movements varies from person to person, constipation is generally defined as having fewer than three bowel movements per week.
+Stools may be hard, dry, and difficult to pass, and you may experience straining or a feeling of incomplete evacuation.

 Possible Associated Factors